Caswell County, North Carolina: Early history, settlement, and growth

 The area that is now Caswell County has evidence of Native American presence dating back at least 12,000 years.
-Indigenous peoples of the region included Siouan-speaking groups such as the Occaneechi, Shakori, and Eno.
+Indigenous peoples of the region included tribes such as the Occaneechi, Shakori, and Eno.

 Abundant evidence of Indigenous activity, including pottery fragments, arrowheads, and stone tools, has been discovered across Caswell County, reflecting its long history of Native American habitation and settlement.

 In 1663, Charles II of England granted the land of Carolina (named for his father, Charles I) to eight noblemen, known as the Lords Proprietors.
 A second charter in 1665 expanded the colony's boundaries and reaffirmed their proprietorship.
 In 1744, land including present-day Caswell County became part of the Granville District, when John Carteret, 2nd Earl Granville retained rights to the northern half of North Carolina.

-Caswell County was once part of the northern region of Orange County, which was established in 1752.
+Formed in 1777, Caswell County had previously been part of the northern region of Orange County, which was established in 1752.
 Colonial records show that land grants in the area now comprising Caswell County were issued as early as 1748.
 There were Scotch-Irish, German, and English settlements along the Dan River and Hogans and Country Line creeks by 1751.

 The first recorded settlements occurred between 1750 and 1755, when eight to ten families migrated from within Orange County, as well as from Culpeper and Spotsylvania counties in Virginia.
 (Note: George Washington was Culpeper County's surveyor from 1749 to 1750.)
 The primary reason for resettlement was economic.
 They were searching for fertile land, which the lowlands of the Dan River and several creeks provided.

 The area grew rapidly after the initial settlements.
 Scotch-Irish and German families traversed the Great Wagon Road, which was the main route for settlement in the region, and had come by way of Virginia and Pennsylvania.
 English and French Huguenot migrants came from settled areas of eastern North Carolina, following the Great Trading Path.
 English colonists also came from Virginia, using the same network of roads and trails.

 The area's culture was strongly influenced by Scotch-Irish and English traditions, shaping its social, spiritual, educational, and economic life.
 Local commerce centered on stores, mills, and tanneries, as well as home and shop trades such as blacksmithing, carpentry, coopering, pottery, wagon making, rope making, brewing and distilling, weaving, hat making, and tailoring.

-Enslaved Africans were brought to the area by migrating enslavers beginning in the 1750s, as well as by slave traders, primarily through the domestic slave trade from within North Carolina, Virginia, and other colonies (later states).
+Enslaved Africans were brought to the area by migrating enslavers beginning in the 1750s, as well as by slave traders, primarily through the domestic slave trade from within North Carolina, South Carolina, Georgia, and the Chesapeake region.

 Slavery in the region was facilitated by: